arcalot/arcalot.github.io/docs/arcaflow/workflows/flow-control.md

     loop_id: !expr $.input.item.loop_id
     beatle: !expr $.steps.example.outputs.success
 ```

-To use the generated values from `bindConstants()`, a new schema representing these bound values must be added to the input schema section of our `subworkflow.yaml`, `input`.
-This new schema's ID will be the ID of the schema that defines the items in your list, in this case `SubRootObject` and the schema name that defines your repeated inputs, in this case `RepeatedValues`, concatenated with a double underscore, `__`.
-This creates our new schema ID, `SubRootObject__RepeatedValues`.
-You are required to use this schema ID because it is generated from the names of your other schemas.

 To use `bindConstants()` with an `outputSchema` in your workflow, [learn more about our workflow schema naming conventions.](schemas.md)